Town Musicians of Bremen: Tale type

-Folklorist Antti Aarne proposed an Asian origin for the tale type ATU 130, "Die Tiere auf der Wanderschaft" ("Wandering Animals and Objects").Hoebel, E. Adamson.
-"The Asiatic Origin of a Myth of the Northwest Coast".
-In: The Journal of American Folklore 54, no. 211/212 (1941): 1-9.
-Accessed June 16, 2021. doi:10.2307/535797.
+Folklorist Antti Aarne proposed an Asian origin for the tale type ATU 130, "Die Tiere auf der Wanderschaft" ("Wandering Animals and Objects").

 French folklorist Paul Delarue identified two forms of the tale type: a Western one, wherein the animals in exile are always domestic animals (represented by Grimm's tale), and an Eastern one, wherein the characters are "inferior animals".
 This second form is popular in Japan, China, Korea, Melanesia and Indonesia.